pakizarashid/homeSecurityIoT/README.md

-**📦 Folder Structure**

-/home-security-iot/
-│
-├── arduino/               # Arduino sketch (.ino)
-├── python/                # Python scripts for alerts and image capture ├── images/                # Captured motion images ├── docs/                  # Diagrams and documentation └── README.md              # Project overview

 **📝 Getting Started**

-.
-Upload the Arduino code to the Uno using Arduino IDE.
+1. Upload the Arduino code to the Uno using Arduino IDE.
-.
-Run the Python script on your laptop (VS Studio).
+2. Run the Python script on your laptop (VS Studio).
-.
-Ensure API credentials (email/SMS) are configured.
+3. Ensure API credentials (email/SMS) are configured.
-.
-System starts monitoring, capturing images and sending alerts.
+4. System starts monitoring, capturing images and sending alerts.